-- Local contractors and suppliers will be used as far as practicable to reduce fuel use and greenhouse gas emitted as part of the works. - BEAR Scotland will adhere to its Carbon Management Policy. - Where possible, waste will be removed to local waste management facilities.
+- Local contractors and suppliers will be used as far as practicable to reduce fuel use and greenhouse gas emitted as part of the works. - Where possible, waste will be removed to local waste management facilities.

 Vulnerability of the project to Major Accidents and Disasters